yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-06-26-Introduction-to-MCMC.md

 <!--
 Saying now we have a sample from $g$, the intuition is that we would like to take this sample if it is highly likely under the distribution $\tilde\pi(x)$, and reject it if otherwise.
 On the other hand, we also want to consider whether this sample is a likely to occur again under the proposal distribution $g$. -->

-Let's now establish that the accepted samples indeed come from the distribution $\pi$.
+Let's now establish that the accepted samples indeed come from the distribution $\pi$ (_asymptotically_ correct).
 Suppose that the act of accepting a sample is denoted as $A$.
 Therefore, for any given sample $s$, we can state that:
 <div style="overflow-x: auto; white-space: nowrap; margin-top: -20px;">
 $$
     \begin{align*}